 Separation minima for landing

-The appropriate wake turbulence separation standard will always be applied by the ATC between landing aircraft, except when a pilot has reported a preceding aircraft in sight and has been assigned responsibility to maintain separation with another aircraft.
+The appropriate wake turbulence separation standard will be applied by ATC between landing aircraft, except when a pilot has reported a preceding aircraft in sight and has been assigned responsibility to maintain separation with another aircraft.

 A landing aircraft will not be permitted to cross the threshold of the runway on its final approach until: